This is a guide covering the best lenses for the Sony a7ii.

 Yet, despite being relatively old, it remains the best 50mm-ish lense available for the Sony a7ii to date.

-It’s not fast either.
+It’s not that fast.

 As an added bonus, this lens’ Zeiss heritage all but guarantees that it’s a true daily driver fit for both professional and casual users alike.